jepa/ubcdown/README.md

 The main script of your thesis is the `main_script.Rmd` file.
 This file calls all other sections and builds the final PDF.
 Note that there are some *few* parts of this script that need modification (e.g., Chapter titles).
 The "general" dissertation sections (e.g., abstract, acknowledgements, introduction), that is, those that are not data chapters, can be found in the `Sections` folder.
 Each Data chapter is called with the `knitr::knit_child` function (see below).

+#### Keeping track of figures and tables

+Figures and tables numbering and labelling can be a real pain at the end of the dissertation, specially if you remove/add one last figure/table and need to re-number all.
+Also, figure labels can easily become so huge they occupy a whole page so we can include a long label for the text and a short one for the table of contents.

+##### Numbering

+ For numbering figures and tables, we can use the following LaTex reference syntax for in-text figures `(Figure \@ref(fig:figureTitle)` and for in-text tables `(Table \@ref(table:tableTitle)`.
+You just need to call the figure in a chunk (see example below) or using [LaTex]().

+##### Labelling

+For labelling, if you are calling the Figure from a chunk you just need to include in the chunk options `fig.cap = "Your long figure caption"` for a long figure caption and `fig.scap = "For a short figure caption`.
+Note also you need to include `out.extra=''` for some reason (I don't really know why).
+Check [Ophra]() to do labelling in LaTex.
+See the `08_Introducction.Rmd`in the Sections folder for an example.

 #### Organizing with `knitr::knit_child`

 You can certainly use the same project to house all of the data and code for each of your chapters (and if your analysis runs fast enough you could of course simply do all of your analysis and writing for a chapter in the .Rmd for that chapter).
 In my experience, I had one R-project *per* chapter which I then knitted together for the final dissertation.
 Here is an explanation, copied directly from Dan Ovando of `gauchodown`, as I couldn't to better: